bikemap/graphhopper-ios/README.md

 and creates the `libgraphhopper.a` library to be used on iOS.
 Theoretically it should be possible to include other architectures, but for example MacOS currently doesn't work.

 It uses [j2objc](https://github.com/google/j2objc) to translate the .java sources into Objective-C.

 > **Disclaimer:** This is experimental so treat it accordingly.
 [Feel free to help](CONTRIBUTING.md) in any way.

 ## Prerequistes
-JDK 8 (Yes, jts source needs JDK 8), recommended is AdoptOpenJDK8 Maven
-XCode 11.4+ (works with XCode 13)
+OpenJDK 21
+Maven
+XCode 13+

 ## Getting Started

+To get started you need to build latest [j2objc](https://github.com/google/j2objc) (we used 3.1 last time) first.
+Please ensure that for this you use OpenJDK 21.
+Copy content of `dist` folder to `/j2objc` folder.

-To get started run the following commands in Terminal:
+Then run the following commands in Terminal:

 ```sh
 git clone https://github.com/graphhopper/graphhopper-ios.git